Japan extends virus emergency until end of September

 Associated Press

-TOKYO (AP) — Japan announced Thursday it is extending a coronavirus state of emergency in Tokyo and 18 other areas until the end of September as health care systems remain under severe strain, although new infections have slowed slightly.
+TOKYO (AP) — Japanese Prime Minister Yoshihide Suga on Thursday announced an extension of a coronavirus state of emergency in Tokyo and 18 other areas until the end of September, saying healthcare systems remain under severe strain, and that the continuing challenges of fighting the virus had led to his decision not to seek another term.

-The current state of emergency, which was to end on Sunday, was issued first in Okinawa in May and gradually expanded.
-Despite the prolonged emergency, the largely voluntary measures have become less effective as the exhausted public increasingly ignores them.
+The state of emergency, which was to end on Sunday, was issued first in Okinawa in May and gradually expanded and extended as the country prepared to host the Olympics.

+Despite the prolonged emergency, the largely voluntary measures have grown less effective as exhausted Japanese increasingly ignore them.
+Suga has come under fire for failing to deliver more effective measures and a convincing message to win people’s support.

-Prime Minister Yoshihide Suga said serious cases remain high and are still overwhelming many hospitals.
-He called on the people to continue to work remotely and other social distancing measures “so that we can return to safe and prosperous daily lives.”
+Suga said serious COVID-19 cases remain high and are still overwhelming many hospitals.
+He called on the people to continue to work remotely and observe other social distancing measures “so that we can return to safe and prosperous daily lives.”

 The extension will cover a period when Japan’s government is in transition.
 Suga has announced that he will not run in a Sept.
-29 race for his party’s leadership, and his successor in that race will likely become the next prime minister.
+29 race for his party’s leadership.
+His successor in that race will almost certainly become the next prime minister.

+Suga said he was forced to abandon plans for a possible snap election and personnel reshuffle ahead of the party leadership race because doing those while tacking COVID-19 “required an incredible amount of energy.”
+A run in the party race on top of that became increasingly difficult for Suga, who does not belong to any party faction that would help his campaign.

 “We need to stabilize medical systems and make sure that infections are steadily decreasing,” Economy and Fiscal Minister Yasutoshi Nishimura, who is in charge of COVID-19 measures, said earlier Thursday.
 He said tens of thousands of people are still recovering at home or in makeshift facilities with limited medical care.

-As of now, about 49% of the people have completed inoculations and the rate is expected to exceed 60% by the end of September, Nishimura said.
+Currently, about 49% of the people are fully inoculated and the rate is expected to exceed 60% by the end of September, Nishimura said.

+Suga said the speeding up of vaccines is his major contribution as prime minister.

+He said about 90% of elderly people have been fully vaccinated, and that has kept as many as 100,000 people from being infected and saved 8,000 lives, according to a health ministry estimate.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.